rasmuserik/byhax/README.md

 - reduce number of dependencies
 - code formatting: prettier

+## Long-term vision

+Vision:

+- foundation for an social open networks (decentralised)
+- success by what it enables, not by how long time people spend on it
+- people/communities are the customer, not the product

+Technologies:

+- IPFS for storage / sync
+- status.net/mastodon compatibility for social networking
+- matrix.org for realtime chat

 ## Design of redux state

 Synced to two pouchdbs: `community`(sync'ed with server) and `user`

-- `events` (sync'ed to community-pouch, modelled after schema.org/Event)
+- `events` (sync'ed from community-pouch, modelled after schema.org/Event, only sync viewdate -1-2month+2-3month)
     - startDate:
     - endDate:
     - name: